mabragor/cl-yaclyaml/README.md

   * :LISP tag-resolution schema, which would support lisp-specific data types, such as symbols, arrays, alists and so on.
   * user-friendly errors, when parsing fails
-  * parsing not only of strings, but also of streams
+  * (done, thanks to upgrade of ESRAP-LIQUID) parsing not only of strings, but also of streams
   * YAML-DUMP, the complement of YAML-LOAD
   * UTF-16 and UTF-32 support (Yaml processor should support them, ouch)